 As part of acquiring, in 2017, the rights to operate the Existing Bermuda Airport, concession related deferred revenue includes the estimated value of the "inducement" received by Skyport to develop, finance and operate the New Airport Terminal as well as development funds related to the Bermuda International Airport Redevelopment Project.
 These concession deferred revenue amounts are amortized to earnings over the term of the New Airport Terminal concession period.
 The New Airport Terminal commenced operations on December 9, 2020.
-Amounts recognized as revenue in 2020 were \$233 (2019 - \$nil).
+Amounts recognized as revenue in 2021 were \$3,716 (2020 - \$233).

-21. BUSINESS COMBINATION
+21. BUSINESS COMBINATIONS